Night of Culture | 1/2 June 2019 | Lublin

 The work of Night of Culture research team led by dr Aleksandra Kołtun does not cease.
 This year, we will continue to deepen our knowledge about the phenomenon of Night of Culture and how the festival impacts the city and its residents.

 Of course, this is not the full programme of Night of Culture.
-The festival consist of hundreds of events, including art exhibitions, artistic installations, theatre plays, cinema and art in the city space.
+The festival consists of hundreds of events, including art exhibitions, artistic installations, theatre plays, cinema and art in the city space.
 Galleries, theatres and museums stay open until the wee hours.

 The full programme will soon appear at www.en.nockultury.pl and the selected events will be viewable in Going app.